 Picking the right supplement can be tricky; and understanding exactly what you’re getting from a supplement can be even trickier.
 Some keep it simple like our Grass Fed Whey Protein, while others boast all types of extras like amino acids.
-Glutamine is one of the most popular additions for exercise supplements, but an alarming amount of people aren’t even sure what exactly it can do for them.
+Adding Glutamine powder is one of the most popular additions for exercise supplements, but an alarming amount of people aren’t even sure what exactly it can do for them.

 What are amino acids?